gitter-badger/miu-1/notes/memory_rep.rst

 Note: The term "repr" is used as shorthand for "type representation" in this document.
-While we could just as well say "size" as that is the implementation we're planning to use, the detail that repr = size is not really relevant.
+While we could just as well say "size" as that is the implementation we're planning to use (at least, for most types), the detail that repr = size is not really relevant.

 Lowest three bits -
   * xx0 -> Int/Nat